-This deformation echoes the violence suffered by these objects, which are humiliated by our model of consumption, where we produce and then throw away.
+This deformation echoes the violence suffered by these objects, which are humiliated by a model of consumption.
 The concrete molding also induces the destruction of the cardboard box from which it comes: that is to say that the Boxes (All That Melted into the Air Solidifies on Surfaces) are imprints, they speak of both the absence and the presence of the original object.
 "The prints are themselves anachronistic objects".[3]
 The past works the present.

-These two installations present symbolic materials of the urban: cardboard concrete, and industrial pallet.
-The urbanist Paul Virilio proclaimed in 1977 the "end of geography",[4] because of the dissociation between the speed of exchanges and spatial differentiations, because of the dissociation between the speed of exchanges and spatial differentiations.
+These two installations present symbolic materials of the urban: cardboard, concrete, and industrial pallet.
+The urbanist Paul Virilio proclaimed in 1977 the "end of geography",[4] because of the dissociation between the speed of exchanges and spatial differentiations.
 These symbolic and technical objects inaugurate a new era: that of the global capitalocene.
 They embody the culmination of the standardization of the world: as the basic unit of movement of material goods and a visual vocabulary that has become universal.
 The palette was born for military purposes on the eve of the Second World War.
 Its use multiplied in the 1960s in parallel with the American consumerist dream, as a way to homogenize the surface of the world, to hide the symbolic and physical irregularities of the ground.
 Moreover, 80% of the products sold on the Internet today are packaged in cardboard.
 The first mass-produced cardboard boxes were built around 1890 and became the standard transport packaging in the United States at the beginning of the 20th century.
 They can be stacked, folded, and unfolded.
 It is a malleable material, easy to store and recycle.
 Its size delimits and determines the shape of our possibilities.
-Juan Gugger reaffirms the question of packaging as "the blind spot in the history of business and commerce".
-[5] The omnipresence of Amazon's arrow in recent months reflects the monstrous monopoly of the multinational, whose cardboard residues highlight the material cost of the digital revolution.
-Cardboard boxes in a world of concrete boxes.

 With great technical virtuosity, the artist meticulously molds one by one the cardboard packaging he recovers.
-Each box reguires up to 26 hours of work.
+Each box requires up to 26 hours of artisanal work.
 This gesture plays on the singularity of the confluence of these two opposite materials.
 Juan Gugger diverts the classical behavior of concrete which becomes here friable, pliable, and light.
 Each unique concrete box is opposed to the idea of massive industrial reproducibility.
 Moreover, if these boxes can be found all over the world, the concrete from which they are made here is directly issued from the local geological context.
 This material, which is difficult to transport and easily produced, is generally consumed within a 200 km radius.
 The boxes produced in Paris therefore have a singular mineral and physical content, they are intrinsically different from those produced in Bogota or Los Angeles.
 Juan Gugger's works question the connections between geographical territories, commerce, and non-human nature.
 These transformed materials all have a natural origin but have been metamorphosed by industrial techniques.
 This creates a distance and a separation of our urban societies from the non-human elements.